Ryan White Early Intervention

 In addition, we are offering general support groups for HIV+ individuals (including those who are newly diagnosed).
 These groups are facilitated by a Licensed Clinical Social Worker.
 We also hold quarterly client group for feedback regarding the need for and provision of services.

 "Beech House" is named after a beautiful beech tree that sits on the property of a house donated to Thursday's Child by a gentleman who passed of AIDS-related complications in 1992.
-This large property provides independent affordable housing provides 3 apartments for individuals Living with HIV/AIDS and their family.
+This large property provides independent affordable housing provides 3 apartments for individuals Living with HIV/AIDS and their families.
 The property and housing program is maintained by Thursday's Child.
 Residents are long-term, but we will announce if there is an opening.
 Thursday's Child provides advocacy service for People Living with HIV/AIDS to obtain permanent housing through additional programs and resources, such as referrals to Housing Opportunities for People with AIDS or to help facilitate enrollment into "enhance rental assistance" benefits in order to help low/fixed income individuals Living with HIV obtain permanent independent housing.

 Holiday Magic program

 Children under the age of 15 in a household affected by HIV/AIDS may write a letter to “Santa”or ”Papa Noel” (or as addressed under any belief or culture) to request a wish list of items.
 These are not randomly donated toys—these are a child’s actual holiday wishes being fulfilled.
-This is program is coordinated in a way that ensure the confidentially of the family and child.
+This program is coordinated in a way that ensure the confidentially of the family and child.
 This program serves an average of 350 children per holiday season.